andyfitzsuse/andyfitz.github.io/index.md

 <br>
-<p class="scroll fade">Practically, no task is beaneath me.  <br>If it needs to be done, I do it well and with pride.<br>
+<p class="scroll fade">Nothing is beyond us, no task is beaneath me.  <br>If it needs to be done, I do it well and with pride.<br>
 I do justice to good work</p>